| Andrew Adams || Karima Ma || Luke Anderson || Riyadh Baghdadi || Tzu-Mao Li || Michaël Gharbi |

 ACM Transactions on Graphics 38(4) (Proceedings of ACM SIGGRAPH 2019)

-The core autoscheduler has been integrated into Halide master here: https://github.com/halide/Halide/tree/master/src/autoschedulers/adams2019
+The core autoscheduler has been integrated into Halide main here: https://github.com/halide/Halide/tree/main/src/autoschedulers/adams2019

 For full details of the experiments and benchmark applications, see this branch in the Halide repository: https://github.com/halide/Halide/tree/standalone_autoscheduler